samblam/StoryMode/cline_docs/progress.md

 - Sound file uploading and management
 - Sound profile creation and management
 - Basic survey response collection
-- Initial implementation of participant generation UI and API endpoints (needs debugging)
+- Initial implementation of participant generation UI and API endpoints
+- Implemented search, filtering, and pagination on the Existing Participants tab in ParticipantManager.astro.
+- Implemented "Delete All" button on the Existing Participants tab in ParticipantManager.astro

+## What Works
+- Implemented the "Delete All" button functionality

 ## What's Left to Build